Biography

 - Disaster Risk Reduction (DRR) and Management (DRM)

 Peter’s research interests centre on the geographies of disasters and development.
 This not only involves understanding how disasters impact development, for example by negatively affecting people’s livelihoods and sense of place, but also how disasters are themselves outcomes of development processes.
-In that sense, his research tends to locate everyday problems in what are often viewed to be “exceptional” disaster events.
-For example, his PhD research highlighted connections between landslide disasters and on-going road infrastructure development in the Eastern Himalayas; and his research at UNU-EHS showed that the everyday struggles of domestic migrants to assert their citizenship rights in India worsened their experience of the pandemic.
+His research locates "everyday problems" in what are often framed as “exceptional” disaster events.
+His PhD research highlighted connections between landslide disasters and road infrastructure development across The Himalayas.
+His research at UNU-EHS showed that the everyday struggles of domestic migrants to assert their citizenship rights in India worsened their experience of the pandemic.

-Peter is interested in what these issues mean for policymaking at various scales, and ultimately how and whether Disaster Risk Reduction should be embedded within mainstream policymaking processes.
-To that end, his current research is focused on the coproduction of knowledge and policy about disaster preparedness in low-income contexts.
+Peter researches what these issues mean for policymaking across different geographies, and how Disaster Risk Reduction does and does not relate to mainstream policymaking.
+His current research is focused on the coproduction of knowledge and policy about disaster preparedness in low-income contexts.